hftamayo/azuremlproj02/README.md

 [Enable application insights - Part 3](https://youtu.be/6qiv6UYPdWc)

-## Part 5: Swagger documentation
+### 4.5 Swagger documentation
+*Main goal*:

-*Main goal*: To test the recently deployed model using Swagger.
+To test the recently deployed model using Swagger.

 *A. Checkpoints to be considered*: